davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-25-git-fork-pull-request.md

 author: David Smatlak
 permalink: git-fork-pull-request
 comments: false
+description: This article describes how to use Git to create a fork and submit a GitHub pull request.
 ---

 This article describes how to work in a shared repository where other people submit their commits.